Playpager Home

 In the 21st century, the internet has revolutionized chess, making it more accessible than ever.
 Online platforms, streaming, and AI have contributed to a renewed interest in chess, as seen in the surge of popularity following the release of the miniseries “The Queen’s Gambit”.

-Chess has had a significant impact on culture and intellectual thought.
-It’s frequently used as a metaphor for strategy, war, and diplomatic relations.
+Chess is frequently used as a metaphor for strategy, war, and diplomatic relations.
 Its influence can be seen in literature, art, and cinema, symbolizing everything from genius and madness to societal struggle.

 Chess history: Chess players by S. Chlebowski (1835-1884)